School Science Lessons

 35.2.77 Millerite

-Millerite, NiS, nickel sulfide, hair pyrites, has brass to yellow colour, Mohs scale of hardness 3 to 3.5, green to black streak, metallic lustre, cleavage in 3 directions, but not obvious in thin crystals, and specific gravity 5.3-5.5.
+Millerite, NiS, nickel sulfide, hair pyrites, brass colour, Mohs scale of hardness 3 to 3.5, green to black streak, metallic lustre, cleavage in 3 directions, S.G.
+5.5

 It forms thin, needle-like crystals called "hair nickel" with a bright metallic lustre.